Coalwood, West Virginia

 Coalwood is an unincorporated coal town in McDowell County, West Virginia, United States.
 The coal mine in Coalwood reached its peak in the 1950s and ceased production on October 1, 1986.
 As of the 1990 census—the last time the town was counted separately—the population was 900.
-The town is the setting of Homer Hickam's best-selling memoir Rocket Boys, as well as its film adaptation, October Sky.
+The town is the setting of Homer Hickam's best-selling 1998 memoir Rocket Boys, as well as its 1999 film adaptation, October Sky.

 History

 Coalwood was founded by George Lafayette Carter in 1905.
 He came on the back of a mule and eventually found rich seams of coal, and bought 20,000 acres (80 km^{2}).
 He constructed a mine, calling it the Carter Coal Company and built offices, houses, a schoolhouse, the Carter Coal Company Store, a church and more.
 Carter hired a dentist and doctor to provide service to his miners.

 In 1922, Carter sold the mine and properties within the town to the Consolidation Coal Company.
 The company rebuilt the community and recruited new employees to work in the mines, but Carter regained the company when Consolidation Coal defaulted on its payments in 1933.
 Carter died in 1936, and the company was then taken over by his son James who sold it in 1947 to a group of industrialists who changed the company name to the Olga Coal Company.

 In 1956, the Coalwood mine was connected underground to the nearby Caretta mine which was also owned by Olga.
 In 1959, Olga ceased bringing coal to the surface via Coalwood which prompted the Norfolk and Western Railway to begin pulling up the tracks leading to and from Coalwood.

 The Coalwood-Caretta mine continued to be productive throughout most of the 20th century, producing on average one million tons annually until the mine was finally closed.

 At its peak, Coalwood had a population of over 2,000.

 In 1980, the Olga Coal Company was bought by the LTV Corporation which closed Coalwood's mine in 1986.

-As of 2019 much of Coalwood sits abandoned including Big Creek High School where The Rocket Boys went.
+As of 2019, much of Coalwood sits abandoned, including Big Creek High School.
 The buildings of the town still stand, although time and the elements have taken their toll.
 A primary school has been built at the former site of Big Creek High School.